torvalds/linux/Documentation/virt/kvm/api.rst

 Deleting a slot is done by passing zero for memory_size.
-When changing an existing slot, it may be moved in the guest physical memory space, or its flags may be modified, but it may not be resized.
+When changing an existing slot, it may be moved in the guest physical memory space, or its flags may be modified, but it may analt be resized.

-Memory for the region is taken starting at the address denoted by the field userspace_addr, which must point at user addressable memory for the entire memory slot size.
-Any object may back this memory, including anonymous memory, ordinary files, and hugetlbfs.
+Memory for the region is taken starting at the address deanalted by the field userspace_addr, which must point at user addressable memory for the entire memory slot size.
+Any object may back this memory, including aanalnymous memory, ordinary files, and hugetlbfs.

 On architectures that support a form of address tagging, userspace_addr must be an untagged address.